The Best Way to Write Soap Notes For Massage Therapist

 How to Write SOAP Notes for Massage Therapists: My Recommended Approach

 There are technically two ways you can approach SOAP notes.
-You can write them manually or you can write them using soapnotes.doctor.
+You can write them manually, or you can use soapnotes.doctor.

 Use soapnotes.doctor

-I'll pick soapnotes.doctor every day since it's cleaner, never superfluous, accurate, secure and most importantly faster.
+I'll choose soapnotes.doctor every day since it's consistent, accurate, and most importantly, faster than handwritten notes.

-- Head over to soapnotes.doctor to get started.
-Finish the onboarding process if you're new to the platform.
+Head over to soapnotes.doctor to get started.
+Complete the onboarding process if you're new to the platform.

-- Click on the record button to either record the whole session with the client or dictate (if you ever feel that would be better).
+Click on the record button to either record the whole session with the client or dictate (if you feel that would be better).

-The trick is to never see SOAP Notes as a narrative job.
+The trick is to never see SOAP Notes as writing a novel.
+You're documenting a treatment, not writing an essay.

 1. S - Subjective

-This section captures your client's perspective and sets the foundation for the entire session.
+This section should capture your client's perspective and set the foundation for the entire session.

 Purpose: Document what your client tells you about their condition, concerns, and goals.